jftsang/jftsang.github.io/content/naming-power.md

 being.
 It is often the first thing that new parents do for their children, perhaps even before they are born.

-The Book of Genesis describes the power to name things, and therefore to have mastery (and responsibility) over them, as being given exclusively to human beings:
+The Book of Genesis describes the power to name things as being exclusively given to human beings:

 > So out of the ground the Lord God formed every animal of the field and
 > every bird of the air and brought them to the man to see what he would